mcintogare/E101-AVC/README.md

 porgram for Project 3.
 These instructions are for WINDOWS machines

 #### Installing MinGW C++ compiler
-1) Follow this link [here](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/7.3.0/threads-posix/dwarf/i686-7.3.0-release-posix-dwarf-rt_v5-rev0.7z/download) to download the MinGW C++ compiler.
-The download should start automatically.
+1) Download the MinGW C++ cpmpiler [here](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/7.3.0/threads-posix/dwarf/i686-7.3.0-release-posix-dwarf-rt_v5-rev0.7z/download) The download should start automatically.

 2) When the download is finished, at the bottom left you will see that **mingw-get-setup.exe** has been downloaded.
 Click on it.

 3) A window will pop up asking if you want to install, click **Install**.

-4) Next it will ask you where you want to install MinGW, with C:\\ being the given option, this is fine so click **Continue**.
+4) Next it will ask you where you want to install MinGW, with your `C:` drive being the given option, this is fine so click **Continue**.

 5) After the installation has finished (it will say 100%) then click **Continue** to be prompted to the next window.

 6) A pop-up window will appear.
 Make sure that you selected all the check-boxes under the **Package** tab. e.g. mingw32-base, mingw32-gcc=g++, msys-base and so on.

 7) At the top left corner of the window click **Installation > Apply Changes**.
-Wait for the process to complete. once you see successful installation message close the window.
+Wait for the process to complete.
+Once you see the successful installation message, close the window.

-8) Head to the MinGW file that was installed in your C: drive.
+8) Head to the MinGW file that was installed in your `C:` drive.
 You want to find the `bin` folder and copy the file path to that folder.

 9) Now open your **Control Panel** and click **System**, then **Advanced system settings**.